nicobenz/GameStudies-ActionRequests/README.md

 ## Current challenges
 - How to detect action request speech acts in NLP?
 Probably not feasible in a paper of this scope.
 Maybe just use contexts of imperative mood?
 - How to deal with compound verbs in cases like 'I need help!'?
 This should be considered a synoym to 'Help me!', but a POS tagging approach would exclude this.
+Maybe cosine similarity can help here somehow?
 - How to account for uneven class distribution?
 Action adventure is the dominant class with much higher distribution than other genres.
 Maybe prune this class and raise other genres using SMOTE?
 - Should I use the mean curves as a baseline?
 If the curve for 'kill' is rising in all genres, this way I could see if the curve is rising even stronger in shooter games.
 Maybe create a residual matrix to see the curves corrected for baseline and perform Monte Carlo Tests for significance testing.
 - How to deal with Whisper's hallucinations?
 Segments keep randomly repeating.
 Can usually be fixed in postprocessing in cases of full repetition but how to deal with cases like this?